Student Code of Conduct

 - Failure to remove oneself from an area, room, place, or activity in which a violation of the Student Code of Conduct is occurring.

-- Failure to appropriately notify NYIT officials of a violation of the Student Code of Conduct.
+- Failure to appropriately notify New York Tech officials of a violation of the Student Code of Conduct.

 - Attempting to commit, soliciting another to commit, aiding or abetting the commission of any conduct that is a violation of the Student Code of Conduct.

-- Pursuant to New York Public Health Law, Article 13E (New York State Clean Indoor Act) and Regulations of Smoking in Public and Work Places, smoking is prohibited in all NYIT buildings and/or sections thereof, owned, leased, or operated by NYIT.
-This includes, but is not limited to, classrooms, stairwells, bathrooms, offices, hallways, labs, roofs, libraries, common area of residential facilities, or private areas of residential facilities where smoking is prohibited.
+- Pursuant to New York Public Health Law Article 13E (New York State Clean Indoor Act), Regulation of Smoking and Vaping in Certain Public Areas, smoking is prohibited in all New York Tech buildings and/or sections thereof, owned, leased, or operated by New York Tech.
+This includes, but is not limited to, classrooms, stairwells, bathrooms, offices, hallways, labs, roofs, libraries, common areas of residential facilities, or private areas of residential facilities where smoking is prohibited.

-- Smoking is prohibited at the entrances and exits of NYIT facilities or residence halls.
-Actions that cause smoke to enter into NYIT facilities or residence halls are prohibited.
-Smoking is prohibited in all residence hall areas as of August 2008 per NYS Law.
+- Smoking is prohibited at the entrances and exits of New York Tech facilities or residence halls.
+Actions that cause smoke to enter into New York Tech facilities or residence halls are prohibited.
+Smoking is prohibited in all residence hall areas as of August 2008 per New York State Law.

 s.
 Theft and Trespass

-- Removal or use of the property or services of another person or of NYIT without prior written consent or authorization.
+- Removal or use of the property or services of another person or of New York Tech without prior written consent or authorization

-- Possession, use, or sale of property or services of another person or of NYIT without prior written consent or authorization.
+- Possession, use, or sale of property or services of another person or of New York Tech without prior written consent or authorization

-- Entrance into any NYIT building, office, area or residence hall unit, room, class, laboratory, or athletic field when or where not authorized.
+- Entrance into any New York Tech building, office, area or residence hall unit, room, class, laboratory, or athletic field when or where not authorized

-- Unauthorized use of NYIT property for personal gain or personal business practices.
+- Unauthorized use of New York Tech property for personal gain or personal business practices

-- Unauthorized use of NYIT's name or logos.
+- Unauthorized use of New York Tech's name or logos

-Damage, destruction, or defacing of property of another person, group, or NYIT.
+Damage, destruction, or defacing of property of another person, group, or New York Tech.

 u.
 Weapons, Firearms, Explosives